elisabetta1999/Named-Entity-Recognition/README.md

 ---

-**Author**: Developed as part of Master's coursework in Natural Language Processing# Named-Entity-Recognition
+**Author**: Developed as part of Master's coursework in Natural Language Processing